jnterry/backly/README.md

 # Overview

-`backly` is a tool for remotely backing up systems over ssh.
+`backly` is a dumb-but-simple tool for remotely backing up systems over ssh.

 A central backup server should be setup with the `backly` tool installed, with a btrfs filesystem so that automatic copy-on-write snapshots can be taken of the data.